AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/install-r-rstudio.md

 # Install R, RStudio, and other dependencies

 This page provides instructions on the tools you need to install to be able to contribute to or explore analysis modules with R.
-If you do not plan on using R as part of your `OpenScPCA` contribution, you do not need these tools.
+If you do not plan on using R as part of your Terminal contribution, you do not need these tools.

 If you plan to use R, you will need to have the following tools installed: